In 2020, life as we knew it came to an abrupt halt.

 “I thought about waiting, because it’s a lot, but I didn’t want women to wait.
 If I could help somebody right then and there, that’s what I wanted to do.”
 And she recalled being glad she didn’t wait, “I think it fed my heart in two ways.
 It helped distract me from my own journey and gave me something to do.”

-Last year, she distributed 100 Poufs for a Purpose to local hospitals in her community.
+In her first year, she distributed 100 Poufs for a Purpose to local hospitals in her community.
 Each containing those everyday items like hand lotion, lip balm, ink pens, even handmade face masks – “little things” that would hopefully make a big impact on the women receiving them.

 A COMMUNITY EFFORT